camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 **Mandatory Errors** to be **documented in CAMARA API Spec YAML** are the following:

-- For event subscriptions APIs, the ones defined in [12.1 Subscription](#error-definition-for-resource-based-explicit-subscription)
+- For event subscriptions APIs, the ones defined in Event Subscription section of [CAMARA API Event Subscription and Notification Guide](/documentation/CAMARA-API-Event-Subscription-and-Notification.md)
-- For event notifications flow, the ones defined in [12.2 Event notification](#error-definition-for-event-notification)
+- For event notifications flow, the ones defined in Event Notification section of [CAMARA API Event Subscription and Notification Guide](/documentation/CAMARA-API-Event-Subscription-and-Notification.md)
-- For the rest of APIs:
   - Error status 401
   - Error status 403